Visit our devolution and LGR hub for the latest information, support and resources

 Requirements for Charter

-• A process exists to identify individual development needs in the form of a Training Needs Analysis (TNA) or Personal Development Plans (PDP) and is working effectively
+• A process exists to identify individual, or group development needs in the form of a Training Needs Analysis (TNA) or Personal Development Plans (PDP) and is working effectively

 • The council is able to quickly to assess any new and different needs in challenging times or disruption to business as usual, and be able to offer any new learning and development needed